Why is leadership in learning communities so important?

 Depending on the context, terms used in job descriptions such as leader, manager, chief education officer or director can be interpreted in differing ways.
 Regardless of positions or power, those concerned might be judged by their subordinates and others to be ‘enthusiastic’ or ‘pessimistic’, ‘helpful’ or ‘dispiriting’, ‘brilliant’ or even ‘downright evil’!
 There are numerous examples of inspiring leaders delivering improvements which result in happy, energetic environments.
 It is always gratifying to listen to cheerful narratives of this kind.
 Unfortunately, the deleterious ramifications arising from management which has malfunctioned are evident in many contemporary educational bodies.
 Very high standards may be expected but, like business and politics, education is strewn with administrators who have been catastrophic failures, bankrupt of constructive ideas.

-The features underlying good governance require positive responses to certain key questions.
+The features underlying good execution of responsibilities require positive responses to certain key questions.
 Do managerial structures promote equity, inclusiveness, respect and confidence among all participants?
 Have leadership roles been shared or are they tightly controlled by a small faction?
-Is there an undoubted awareness of and attention to the needs, views and aspirations of students, staff, parents, guardians and the local area?
+Is there a genuine awareness of and attention to the needs, views and aspirations of students, staff, parents, guardians and the local area?
 Has collective trust been established and enhanced?
 Is there a willingness to acknowledge mistakes, learn from them and make the necessary adjustments and advances?

 When things might go astray

 Progressive regulations enable working conditions and the pursuit of knowledge to be pleasurable and fruitful; the converse often results in stress, personal harm and the undermining of the growth of a vibrant culture.
-On occasions, inadequate conduct of affairs can be characterised by a toxic mix of attributes which indicate that executives who perform more poorly than others are likely to be the weakest at estimating their own abilities (sometimes referred to as a Dunning-Kruger type effect).
-Without doubt, some in positions of authority who are incompetent are also too inept to realise that this is the case.
+On occasions, inadequate governance of affairs can be characterised by a toxic mix of attributes with executives performing poorly while simultaneously manifesting a high estimation of their own abilities.
+Regrettably, but without doubt, some in positions of authority are incompetent though too inept to realise that this is the case.

 Much more than interviews required before permanent appointments